 A liaison.
 A go-between.
 Someone who is on my side, who knows they will make their living from helping me to make a good living.

-But they want the same thing, they all want that initial letter, that letter that is a piece of a writer's soul, sketched out a paper that may or may not be in the garbage with the rest by the end of the day.
+But they want the same thing, they all want that initial letter, that letter that is a piece of a writer's soul, sketched out on a paper that may or may not be in the garbage with the rest by the end of the day.
 I couldn't do it.
 I don't have a fancy bio.
 I don't have a dozen rewards, and I'm not part of sixteen writer's guilds or groups or clubs.
 Maybe someday I will be, but right now I'm just a woman with a love for stories and a somewhat decent ability to craft my own ideas into something other people can read and feel and value.

 And then there was one other thing that terrified me.
 The one real thing that stopped me from taking the risks I desperately wanted to take.

 You see, I'm a mommy, too.
 And that's been my job now, for nine years.
 In that time, I've maybe missed tucking my oldest daughter in ... oh, something like 8 times, maybe ten.
-I've put them to bed nearly every single night of their lives, and I've woken up with them nearly every single morning since they've been born.
+I've put my girls to bed nearly every single night of their lives, and I've woken up with them nearly every single morning since they've been born.
 I feed them (well, not literally, anymore), I bathe them (same story), and when they'll listen, I teach them.
 I clean scrapes and break up fights and I know that they are well because I am here to ensure it.